xconnio/nxt/README.md

-# NXT: A blazing-fast, next-generation WAMP router for modern real-time apps.
+# NXT: A next-generation WAMP router for modern real-time apps.

 ### Build
 ```